Thao language: Name

 The name Thao literally means "person", from Proto-Austronesian *Cau.
 It is therefore cognate with the name of the Tsou.

 History

+Speaking Thao was criminalised under Japanese rule of Taiwan and later the Kuomintang regime, contributing to its critically endangered status today.

+A Thao-English dictionary by Robert A. Blust was published in 2003 by Academia Sinica's Institute of Linguistics.

 In 2014, there were four L1 speakers and a fluent L2 speaker living in Ita Thaw (伊達邵) village (traditionally called Barawbaw), all but one of whom were over the age of sixty.
 Two elderly native speakers died in December of that year, including chief Tarma (袁明智), age 75.
 Four elderly L1 speakers and some semi-speakers were reported in 2021.